stackgeekdev/stackgeekdev.github.com/_posts/2012-02-21-taking-openstack-for-a-spin.md

 <iframe src="http://player.vimeo.com/video/39055026?byline=0&portrait=0" width="420" height="348" frameborder="0">&nbsp;</iframe>

-You can "download Oneiric":http://www.ubuntu.com/download/server/download from Ubuntu's website.
+You can [download Oneiric](http://www.ubuntu.com/download/server/download) from Ubuntu's website.
 Get it running on a VM or a bare metal box and make sure you install the OpenSSH server so you can ssh into it.

 ### Using VMWare Fusion

 I'm running OpenStack on a dedicated box, but if you run OpenStack on a VM you'll need to ensure you have enough CPU/memory to start instances.
 You'll need at least 1.5GB to launch a tiny instance.
-Keep in mind that instance will be a bit slow because it's running a "VM on top of another VM":http://en.wikipedia.org/wiki/Simulated_reality#Nested_simulations.
+Keep in mind that instance will be a bit slow because it's running a [VM on top of another VM](http://en.wikipedia.org/wiki/Simulated_reality#Nested_simulations).

 Here's a screenshot of my VMWare Fusion config set up with a bridged network and about 4GB of RAM with 2 cores assigned: